Hal Varian

+Varian joined Google in 2002 as its chief economist.
+He played a key role in the development of Google's advertising model and data analysis practices until his retirement in August 2025.

 Early life

 Hal Varian was born on March 18, 1947, in Wooster, Ohio.
 He received his B.S. from MIT in economics in 1969 and both his M.A. in mathematics and Ph.D. in economics from the University of California, Berkeley in 1973.

 Career

 Varian taught at MIT, Stanford University, the University of Oxford, the University of Michigan, the University of Siena and other universities around the world.
 He has two honorary doctorates, from the University of Oulu, Finland in 2002, and a Dr. h. c. from the Karlsruhe Institute of Technology (KIT), Germany, awarded in 2006.
 He is emeritus professor at the University of California, Berkeley, where he was founding dean of the School of Information.

-Varian joined Google in 2002 as chief economist, and has worked on the design of advertising auctions, econometrics, finance, corporate strategy, and public policy.
+Varian joined Google in 2002 as chief economist, and has worked on the design of advertising auctions, econometrics, finance, corporate strategy, and public policy until his retirement in 2025.